michelesr/thesis/src/context.md

  organization around business capability, automated deployment, intelligence in the endpoints, and decentralized control of languages and data.* @martinfowler-ms

-In the microservice software architecture, the project is developed as a set of small and lightweight applications, that communicate amongst them through a well defined API.
+In the microservices software architecture, the project is developed as a set of small and lightweight applications, that communicate amongst them through a well defined API.
 These small applications can be written in different languages, and replaced when they are obsolete.

-In addition of deployment advantages (such as scalability) of microservice structured applications, in software development a microservice approach can be seen as a new implementation of the Unix principles of modularity: the applications themselves serves as modules for a project, and are completely independent.
+In addition of deployment advantages (such as scalability) of microservices structured applications, in software development a microservices approach can be seen as a new implementation of the Unix principles of modularity: the applications themselves serves as modules for a project, and are completely independent.

-In this thesis project the Gasista Felice web application has been containerized, so its infrastructure and development process has been prepared to embrace a migration to the microservice software architecture.
-In fact, the container infrastructure is the key of development and deployment of microservice structured application.
+In this thesis project the Gasista Felice web application has been containerized, so its infrastructure and development process has been prepared to embrace a migration to the microservices software architecture.
+In fact, the container infrastructure is the key of development and deployment of microservices structured application.

 ## Software infrastructures and development environments